Skip to main content

 Other conifer species such as Douglas fir (Pseudotsuga menziesii), grand fir (Abies grandis), noble fir (A. procera), and western hemlock (Tsuga heterophylla) can be infected when growing near infected larch.

-It has also been confirmed on a small number of Sitka spruce (Picea sitchensis), another commercially important conifer species widely grown in the UK.
+It has also been confirmed on a few Sitka spruce (Picea sitchensis), another commercially important conifer species widely grown in the UK.

 A comprehensive list of plant species susceptible to P. ramorum infection is available on the UK Plant Health Information Portal.